Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Trigonometric solutions of the AYBE from symplectic geometry

 This is remarkably in agreement with what we have computed before in formula (\ref{simplest}) up to the overall constant $e^{-\mathrm{Re}(u) \mathrm{Re}(v)}$ which can be absorbed into the choice of basis.
 Similar computation can be done in all cases.
 This gives a hint that in an appropriately defined Fukaya category, the two different ways of pushing-off $L_1$ and $L_2$ should lead to quasi-isomorphic objects.
 (Compare with the discussion in \cite[Section 4.1]{auroux}.) \end{rem}

-\begin{rem} Theorems $B$ gives a new proof of the fact that $r(u,v)$ given by \eqref{trig-AYBE-eq} satisfies the AYBE, which is proved in \cite{pol09} by a rather tedious calculation.
+\begin{rem} Since the $A_\infty$-relations hold in the Fukaya category by its general construction, Theorem $B$ gives a new proof of the fact that $r(u,v)$ given by \eqref{trig-AYBE-eq} satisfies the AYBE, which is proved in \cite{pol09} by a rather tedious calculation.
 On the other hand, in \cite{pol09} it was also proven that for $r(u,v)$ given by \eqref{trig-AYBE-eq},